Iperborea was founded by Emilia Lodigiani in Milan in 1987, with the aim of spreading the knowledge of Northern European literature in Italy.

 Iperborea’s best-selling authors are Arto Paasilinna, with about 120,000 copies sold of “L’anno della lepre” (The Year of the Hare) and Björn Larsson, with over 100,000 copies sold of “La vera storia del pirata Long John Silver” (Long John Silver).

-- Besides them, we publish some of the most significant writers of the Northern European literary tradition, such as the Swedish authors (in random order) Majgull Axelsson, Ingmar Bergman, Karin Boye, Stig Claesson, Stig Dagerman, Sven Delblanc, Per Olov Enquist, Folke Fridell, Peter Fröberg Idling, Lars Gustafsson, Ulf Peter Hallberg, Ulla Isaksson, Eyvind Johnson, Jonas Hassen Khemiri, Pär Lagerkvist, Selma Lagerlöf, Björn Larsson, Torgny Lindgren, Mikael Niemi, Peter Nilson, Fredrik Sjöberg, Hjalmar Söderberg, August Strindberg, Gellert Tamas, Tomas Tranströmer, Göran Tunström, Carl-Henning Wijkmark
+- Besides them, we publish some of the most significant writers of the Northern European literary tradition, such as the Swedish authors (in random order) Majgull Axelsson, Ingmar Bergman, Karin Boye, Stig Claesson, Stig Dagerman, Sven Delblanc, Per Olov Enquist, Folke Fridell, Peter Fröberg Idling, Lars Gustafsson, Ulf Peter Hallberg, Ulla Isaksson, Eyvind Johnson, Jonas Hassen Khemiri, Pär Lagerkvist, Selma Lagerlöf, Björn Larsson, Astrid Lindgren, Torgny Lindgren, Mikael Niemi, Peter Nilson, Fredrik Sjöberg, Hjalmar Söderberg, Ulf Stark, August Strindberg, Gellert Tamas, Tomas Tranströmer, Göran Tunström, Carl-Henning Wijkmark

-- the Norwegian Bjørnstjerne Bjørnson, Johan Borgen, Finn Carling, Thomas Enger, Paolo Ferraresi, Bergljot Hobaek Haff, Knut Hamsun, Johan Harstad, Levi Henriksen, Henrik Ibsen, Monica Kristensen, Erlend Loe, Tove Nilsen, Lou Andreas Salomé, Aksel Sandemose, Dag Solstad, Gunnar Staalesen, Morten A. Strøksnes, Sigrid Undset, Tarjei Vesaas, Herbjørg Wassmo
+- the Norwegian Bjørnstjerne Bjørnson, Johan Borgen, Finn Carling, Thomas Enger, Bergljot Hobaek Haff, Knut Hamsun, Johan Harstad, Levi Henriksen, Henrik Ibsen, Monica Kristensen, Erlend Loe, Tove Nilsen, Lou Andreas Salomé, Aksel Sandemose, Dag Solstad, Gunnar Staalesen, Morten A. Strøksnes, Sigrid Undset, Tarjei Vesaas, Herbjørg Wassmo

 - the Icelandic Einar Már Gudmundsson, Gunnar Gunnarsson, Hrafnhildur Hagalín, Jón R. Hjálmarssonn, Viktor Arnar Ingólfsson, Halldór Laxness, Jón Kalman Stefánsson, Thor Vilhjálmsson